plotly/plotly.py/doc/python/line-and-scatter.md

     thumbnail: thumbnail/line-and-scatter.jpg
 ---

-## Scatter plot with Plotly Express
+## Scatter plots with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).